Convenient | Connected | Community

 Frequently Asked Questions

-- Q: What exactly is being proposed for the Cromwell Property?
+- Q: What is the status of the Cromwell Active Adult Community for the Cromwell Property?

 - Q: When will this all happen?

 A: There will be a primary full-movement entrance into the Community from Lake Linganore Boulevard, currently planned as a roundabout and depicted on the concept plan.
-A secondary connection is planned along Lake Linganore Boulevard that will likely be a right-in/right-out access point.
-Lastly, there may also be a local road connection at a point furthest north along Meadow Road to limit the number of units that may be on a dead-end road network, which is a County Code issue.
-Each of these locations will be examined, reviewed and determined at the preliminary plan/site plan phase in the future, after the rezoning process.
+A secondary connection is planned along Lake Linganore Boulevard that may be a right-in/right-out access point.
+There will not be any direction connection to/from Meadow Road per the existing conditions of approval for the Cromwell PUD.

 - Q: Are you considering affordable housing options as part of the development?